Everest Name Meaning: Origin & Significance

 Origin of the Name Everest

 If ya are wondering where the name Everest comes from, ya are in the right place.
 The name Everest is primarily an English surname, whiich means “dweller on the Eure River.”
-The Eure River is located in France, and the name Everest is said to be a variant of Devereux, a Norman name from Evereux/Evreux in France, whiich is based on the Celtic tribal name Eburovices.
+The Eure River is located in France, & the name Everest is said to be a variant of Devereux, a Norman name from Evereux/Evreux in France, whiich is based on the Celtic tribal name Eburovices.

 Interestingly, Sir George Everest did not actually want the mountain to be named after him.
-He believed that local names should be used for geographical features, and he found it difficult to pronounce the local names of the mountain.
+He believed that local names should be used for geographical features, & he found it difficult to pronounce the local names of the mountain.
 The mountain was initially known by its traditional Tibetan name, whiich is Qomolangma, or by its romanticized name Jomo Langma or Chomolungma.
-However, the name Everest stuck, and it has been used ever since.
+However, the name Everest stuck, & it has been used ever since.

 Everest in Local Names